 2. Bozeman

 Situated in the gorgeous shadows of the Rocky Mountains, Bozeman is beloved by its roughly 50,000 residents.
 As the home of Montana State University, the city has an energetic college town feel with a family-friendly atmosphere.
-According to Zumper, “the city of Bozeman offers one of the fastest-growing college towns in the nation, making it a great, youthful location for singles, couples, and families alike.”
+According to Zumper, this is a great place to live for singles, couples, and families.

 Of course, Bozeman offers more than enough to entice outdoor enthusiasts.
 “Easy access to Yellowstone is a major draw.
 The park contains 3,500 miles of scenic trails, rushing waterfalls, hot springs, dramatic geysers and wildlife viewing opportunities,” Apartment Guide says.

 All in all, there’s something for everyone in Bozeman, which is why it’s one of the best places to live in Montana.
-“It has fantastic views, great skiing, and lots of innovative restaurants, which is surprising given its small size,” adds UpNest.
+UpNest commends its scenery, skiing, and impressive lineup of restaurants despite its small size.

 3. Missoula

 As the home of the University of Montana, Missoula is another rapidly growing college town and one of the best places to live in the state.
 And though it is the second largest city in the state, it remains a cozy and safe place to call home.
-“With a population of around 77,000, Missoula maintains its small-town feel, which is one of the main factors that draws in families and those looking for a quieter lifestyle,” says Discovering Montana.
+Discovering Montana recommends it for anyone looking for a quieter lifestyle.

 The small-town feel takes nothing away from the social scene in Missoula.
-“This is the place to go for live music, eclectic shops, busy restaurants and bustling breweries,” claims Apartment Guide.
-“Missoula’s historic downtown is one of the most walkable and inviting neighborhoods in the state.”
+Apartment Guide says this is the places to be for all things “live music, eclectic shops busy restaurants and bustling breweries.’

 4. Billings